Camp Little Notch FAQs

 All camp staff are thoroughly screened and participate in rigorous pre-camp training, which includes safety and emergency preparedness.
 All counselors and activity staff are certified in First Aid and CPR.
 Waterfront staff also have Lifeguard Training Certification.
 Safety rules and emergency procedures are reviewed during the Safety Orientation on the first day of camp.
 Fire and emergency drills are rehearsed within the first 48 hours of campers' arrival.
 For all activities, we have a structured safety plan that is filed with the NYS Health Department.
 For specialized activities, we have highly trained and certified personnel as well as safety inspections of our facilities and equipment.
 Campers are required to have a buddy with them at all times and attendance is taken several times throughout the day (e.g., at the beginning and end of activity periods, when leaving and returning to the living units).
 The Fort Ann Rescue Squad is advised of our program dates and ready to assist in an emergency.

-What is the best way to prepare my daughter for her first summer at camp?
+What is the best way to prepare my camper for their first summer at camp?

 Campers who have never been to sleep-away camp benefit from sleepovers with friends or relatives prior to camp.
-Prepare your daughter with positive encouragement and focus on the fun and exciting things she will do at camp rather than the things she will miss at home.
+Prepare your camper with positive encouragement and focus on the fun and exciting things they will do at camp rather than the things they will miss at home.
 It may be helpful to speak to other families who have gone through the process.
-Involving your camper in the planning and packing process is a great way to help her begin to make the camp experience her own.
+Involving your camper in the planning and packing process is a great way to help them begin to make the camp experience their own.

 What is your policy on parental visits, phone calls, and faxes?